 To import a design, click the file menu, then Import.
 The Import dialog box will pop-up.
-The steps for importing are illustrated on the next page in red numbering.
+The steps for importing are illustrated below in red numbering.

-- 1) Click on the desired format.
+- 1. Click on the desired format.

-- 2) Click on the desired drive.
+- 2. Click on the desired drive.

-- 3) Click on the

-"Directory" button

-to browse for the
+- Click on the "Directory" button to browse for the location.

-location.

-- 4) Select the file to import from the list of files
+- 4. Select the file to import from the list of files

-- 5) Click the "Import" button.
+- 5. Click the "Import" button.